-Contributing to the JPY286mn YoY increase in operating profit were the increase in gross profit in the affiliate business (JPY107mn) due to the strengthening of key services and acquisition of new customers, lower SG&A expenses (JPY118mn) thanks to the optimization of resources and positive PMI effect due to making Full Speed a wholly-owned subsidiary, lower strategic investment (JPY16mn), and other factors (JPY45mn).
-The company made strategic investments amounting to JPY79mn (JPY95mn in cumulative Q3 FY04/23) in the segment in cumulative Q3 FY04/24, with part of this spent on development toward the multifaceted roll-out of StandAlone.
+Contributing to the JPY101mn YoY increase in operating profit were the increase in gross profit in affiliate business (JPY40mn) due to strengthening its key services and acquisition of new customers, and lower SG&A (JPY55mn) thanks to the optimization of resources and positive PMI effect due to making Full Speed a wholly-owned subsidiary, and lower strategic investment (JPY18mn).
+Detracting from operating profit was from other factors (JPY12mn).
+The company made strategic investments amounting to JPY12mn(JPY30mn in Q1 FY04/23) in the segment in Q1 FY04/24, with part of this spent on development towards the multifaceted roll-out of StandAlone.